mcedit/mcedit2/CONTRIBUTING.md

 ## MCEdit 2 is currently in pre-alpha.
 ONLY report issues where MCEdit does not start at all.

+### If you do not read these guidelines your issue will be closed without comment.

 This issue tracker is for **MCEdit 2.0 only**.
 Issues with MCEdit 1.x need to be reported here: https://github.com/Khroki/MCEdit-Unified/issues

 **Before** submitting an issue, read [Reporting Issues](https://github.com/mcedit/mcedit/wiki/Reporting-Issues) and be sure to include all of the required info in your description:

+* **Error log** - If MCEdit tells you it had an error, there will be vital information inside the console window and/or error log file.
+On Windows, this is the file `mcedit.log` inside the `MCEdit-<version>-<platform>` folder.
+Use [pastebin](http://pastebin.com/) or [gist](https://gist.github.com/) for logs longer than a dozen lines.
+On Mac OS X, error info can be copied from the Console utility. (`mcedit.log` is also present on OS X, though it's buried deep inside the application bundle.)
+On Linux, the error log will be shown on the terminal you started MCEdit from.

 * **Steps to Reproduce** - Step by step, tell us exactly which buttons to click on, text to enter, and keys to press that lead you to discover the problem.
 * **MCEdit Version Number** - Found in the title bar of the main window.